Pros & Cons of Working in HVAC: What Should You Know Up Front?

 Pro: steady Demand for HVAC Mechanics in Ontario

-In the latest report from the Government of Canada Job Bank, HVAC mechanics in Ontario get three out of five stars for employment outlook and demand.
+In the latest report from the Government of Canada Job Bank, HVAC mechanics in Ontario get four out of five stars for employment outlook and demand.

 The COVID-19 pandemic highlighted the importance of air quality, causing many home and business owners to upgrade older HVAC systems.
 That, combined with continued growth in construction, is driving demand in this trade.

-The Ontario government estimates that up to 2,000 jobs for HVAC mechanics will open up across the province between 2023 and 2027.
+The Ontario government estimates that 2,900 jobs for HVAC mechanics will open up across the province between 2024 and 2028.

 The bottom line?
 Skilled HVAC techs can find plenty of opportunities.